onthebusiness/harelang.org/content/tutorials/introduction.md

       };
       ```

-      An important note is that if expressions, like most Hare expressions, can
+      An important note is that `if` expressions, like most Hare expressions,
-      appear in any expression and can compute a value.
+      can appear in any expression and can compute a value.
 The "printstock"
       function from this sample code uses this to determine if "liter" should be
-      written in the plural form by testing if the quantity is not one to select
+      written in the plural form by testing if the quantity is not one, then
-      between an \"s\" suffix and an empty string (\"\").
+      selecting between an `"s"` suffix and an empty string (`""`).

       Switch expressions provide a more structured approach to branching.
 Based
       on a single value, the *switch value*, one of several *cases* is selected.